ajithspoojary/NLP_Task8/README.md

 # NLP_Task8

 Task-1
 You need to translate each word or sentence from English to Spanish, French and German

+Task-2
+Create a program that needs to automatically correct that spelling from the word or a given sentence.
+(Language : English)
+Note:  show 100 data point outputs both in words and sentence.